-For members we have an editable Word docx and solutions.
+For members we have an editable Word doc and solutions.

-- They see the Priority formula An= P/√n*(n+1) and practice using it to determine which state should get the next Congressional seat.
+- Students see the Priority formula An= P/√n*(n+1) and practice using it to determine which state should get the next Congressional seat.

 - Students learn what the ratio of voters to Representatives was originally intended to be and they calculate what that ratio has become.